CIDARLAB/uDrop-Generation/README.md

   * sudo python3 -m pip install pipenv
 * Clone this repo into your local files
   *  git clone https://github.com/CIDARLAB/uDrop-Generation.git
+* Navigate to the directory
+  * cd uDrop-Generation/
 * Now, install the dependencies into the virtual environment:
   * pipenv shell
   * pipenv install